Validated by: Jari Ala-Varvi — CIPP/E certified Data Protection Officer @ Opsec

 The “Do not track” preference

 Volument respects the “Do not track” user option available in web browsers.
 When enabled, Volument does not send any device information to our servers.
-Only the fact that the preference was enabled.

 What data is tracked by Volument.